santoshjoshi/Apache-Kafka/README.md

 [Increasing Replicas](https://whiteboardtalks.com/how-to-increase-replication-factor-for-a-kafka-topic/)

 ### Kafka Producer Configuration or Tuning Kafka Producer
-1. Describe the producer configuration you need to take care for configuring Kafka Producer.
+* Describe the producer configuration you need to take care for configuring Kafka Producer.
+    * Compression
-   Compression
+    * Compression
-   Batch size
+    * Batch size
-   Sync or Async
+    * Sync or Async
-   linger.ms
+    * linger.ms
-   retry.backoff.ms
+    * retry.backoff.ms
-   max.in.flight.requests.per.connection
+    * max.in.flight.requests.per.connection
-   Acks
+    * Acks

 ### Kafka Manager
 1. What is an in-sync replica and how it differs from normal replica